Assignment 1: Filters and edge detection

-Once you have finished the coding assignment (described next), you'll need to finish the written assignment.
-The written assignment is in the file "Written Assignment 1.docx".
+Once you have finished the coding assignment (described next), you'll need to do the written assignment.
+You can find the written assignment in the file "written-assignment-1.pdf".

 For this assignment, you'll be implementing the functionality of the ImgFilter program.
 The program allows you to load an image and apply various images filters.